-Our Fred Astaire Dance Studio of Coral Gables participates in many regional and national competitions throughout the year.
-In order to be fully ready for a competition, you want to make sure you are treating your body right for the few weeks leading up to the competition so you are able to handle the demands of competing.
+Many of the students and instructors at our Alamo Heights dance studio compete in regional and national dance competitions.
+In order to be fully ready for a dance competition, you want to make sure you are treating your body right for the next few weeks so you are able to handle the demands of competing.
 Follow these nutritional guidelines to help yourself have the best performance possible!

 Drinking plenty of water throughout the day is essential when it comes to your health and your performance.
 Once you feel thirsty, dehydration has already begun to set in.
 Even being slightly dehydrated can lower your ability to concentrate and impact your performance.
 You must drink water regularly throughout the day, especially leading up to competition.